 I had hoped it would have a weight loss effect like some people seemed to be saying it would.

 I did find it had an amazing impact on my appetite.
 While it was in my system I didn’t care as much about food.
-However once the ketones were used up my appetite came flooding back.
-It was like I had ‘bonked’ all of a sudden and needed LOTS OF FOOD NOW!
+However, once the ketones were used up my appetite came flooding back.

-Unfortunately my hunger and subsequent binge eating seemed to offset the short term appetite suppression that had occurred while the exogenous ketones were in my system.
+Unfortunately, my hunger and subsequent binge eating seemed to more than offset the short term appetite suppression that had occurred while the exogenous ketones were in my system.
 And it was not going to be financially viable for me to maintain a constant level of artificially elevated ketone levels which return to normal levels after a couple of hours.

 do exogenous ketones help with weight loss?

-The Pruvit FAQ says that one of the benefits of Keto//OS is weight loss, however no reference to the research studies was provided to Pruve this claim.
+The Pruvit FAQ says that one of the benefits of Keto//OS is weight loss.
+However, no reference to the research studies was provided to prove his claim.

 Also, the studies that were referenced in the Pruvit FAQ all appeared to relate to the benefits of ENDOGENOUS or nutritional ketosis rather than EXOGENOUS ketone supplementation.

-According to a Pruvit tele-seminar the EXOGENOUS ketone salts were not designed to be a weight loss product and hence have not been studied for weight loss after all!
+According to Dominic D’Agostino in a Pruvit teleseminar, the EXOGENOUS ketone salts were not designed to be a weight loss product and hence have not been studied for weight loss after all!

 The only studies that we could find that mentioned EXOGENOUS ketone supplementation and weight loss were on rats and they found that there was no long term effect on weight loss.